 6 E. Gay Street

-Newcomer Scoops ‘n’ Smiles opened less than a year ago but they have already wiggled their way into my kids’ hearts with their large selection of homemade ice cream and ice flavors.
-I don’t mind.
-While I personally love the sophistication of our gelato options, it’s nice to have an ice cream place in town again.
+Ice cream shop Scoops ‘n’ Smiles located on Gay Street is a family favorite – especially among the younger members.
+My kids’ love their large selection of homemade ice cream and ice flavors – and of course the sprinkle station.
+While I personally love the sophistication of our gelato options, it’s nice to have an ice cream parlor in town again.
 Especially one that does it as well as Scoops ‘n’ Smiles.